 Appalachian State University is proud to offer the ONLY Bachelor of Science Career and Technical Education Program in the state of North Carolina.
 The Career and Technical Education (CTE) Program at Appalachian State University is comprised of 75 plus majors and four full-time faculty.
-Students can choose from six areas of concentration in the undergraduate program and can study on-campus or completly ONLINE:
+Students can choose from seven areas of concentration in the undergraduate program and can study on-campus or completly ONLINE:

 - Business, Finance and Information Technology Education (teaching/licensure program)

 - Business and Marketing Entrepreneurship Education (teaching/licensure program)